idanpa/vscode-checkpatch/README.md

 * `checkpatch.checkCommit` Select specific commit to be tested
 * `checkpatch.toggleAutoRun` Toggle automatic checkpatch for the current workspace

-## settings.json
+## Settings
-* `checkpatch.checkpatchPath` path to the checkpatch.pl script
+* `checkpatch.checkpatchPath` Path to the checkpatch.pl script
 * `checkpatch.checkpatchArgs` checkpatch arguments to use
-* `checkpatch.run` control whether the linting is automatic on save or manually triggered using the `checkpatch.checkFile` command.
+* `checkpatch.run` Control whether the linting is automatic on save or manually triggered using the `checkpatch.checkFile` command.
 * `checkpatch.exclude` Glob patterns for excluding files and folders from automatic checks.
+* `checkpatch.diagnosticLevel` Diagnostic level of checkpatch errors.